Association for Logic Programming (ALP)

 - Members of the PC who are reviewing the same paper are encouraged to interact to explore and resolve disagreements.
 The Program Chair is expected to encourage productive discussion lead paper reviewers to an unanimous decision, and ask for additional reviews if necessary.

-- Inclusion of poster session(s) is encouraged and up to the PC chair to organize, either from a separate Call-for-Posters or from selections from submitted regular papers.
+- Inclusion of poster session(s) is encouraged and up to the Program Chair to organize, either from a separate Call-for-Posters or from selections from submitted regular papers.
 Posters should appear as part of the published proceedings distributed at the conference.

 - Inclusion of a separate applications track with slightly different reviewing standards is also encouraged.
-These paper should appear as part of the published proceedings distributed at the conference.
+These papers should appear as part of the published proceedings distributed at the conference.